DanielFaro/LuxuryRentals/README.md

 [Try Me](https://danielfaro.github.io/LuxuryRentals/)

 ## Library choices

 ### State Management -

 **useState** - Redux seemed like overkill for a small application and simply went with the react hook useState.
+However if the app went to production I would likely use redux or Zustand if small.

 ### Styling -

-**Styled-Components** - I decided to use styled-components for all accept the table component, which had a more complicated structure.
-I decided to create a separate css file for the table to not end up with an enormous main Table component which would decrease readability.
+**Styled-Components** - I decided to use styled-components and created a GlobalStyle object.
 Styled-components provided me with enough functionality without having to rely on prebuilt component libraries and global themes as with e.g. MaterialUI.

-## Things I'm Proud of -
-I used memoization where I could, but due to having to fit everything within a timeframe, there are definite ways to improve performance. (see possible enhancements)
-I am a fan of the dog image showing on hover in the tooltip.
-I found this a good way to decrease the table row height and show more data per page.
-I think I chose a good set of data to visualize, especially interesting to see the chart after searching.

 ## Possible Enhancements -

 1. Lazy loading images
 2. More memoization
 3. I would ideally get rid of the search button and add debouncing to prevent constant resetting of the filter term.

 ## Available Scripts